textninja/templates/gcp-function/README.md

 # Example cloud function

-This is a starter template which can be used to bootstrap development of Google Cloud Functions.
-It ain't much, but it's honest work.
+This is a starter template for bootstrapping development of Google Cloud Functions.
+A handful of files, really.
+It ain't much, but it's honest work!

 ## Usage